 Recently RedTree has taken on a Project Manager and we are going through the slow but steady process of orienting her in the way we work.
 Notice that I used the pronoun her.
-I have recently noticed that the RedTree Web Design company of present is completely employed by women.
-This is not intentional; there have been several past employees that are men, but is the current state nonetheless.
+I have recently noticed that the RedTree Web Design company of present is completely employed with women.
+This is not intentional; there have been several past employees that were men, but is the current state nonetheless.
 This realization occurred with surprise and pride.

-Having worked in the past for various creative organizations and attended design school at the once all female Chatham University, I have had the pleasure of never having to be in the minority in terms of gender in my workplace.
+Having worked in the past for various creative organizations and attended design school at the once all-female Chatham University, I have had the pleasure of never having to be in the minority in terms of gender in my workplace.
 However, I know that is not the case for many other women and especially in my current, more tech-driven industry.

 The idealism of working with all women is more than having a constant supply of chocolate and always having tampons stocked in the bathroom.
 It is the freedom from societal norms that can otherwise feel restrictive.
 I often wear no make-up and never worry about what I am wearing.
-There is an ease amongst my co-workers when discussing projects, clients or current events, but most importantly, I never hesitate to speak my mind.
-If I have a question or constructive criticism or frank observation about processes, I know my input will always be heard and thoughtfully considered.
+There is an ease among my co-workers when discussing projects, clients or current events, but most importantly, I never hesitate to speak my mind.
+If I have a question or constructive criticism or frank observation about processes; I know my input will always be heard and thoughtfully considered.

 With Thanksgiving having just passed us by, I want to make a belated declaration of thanks to my (lady) co-workers.
 May we always remember to listen to and appreciate each other.